DHANU717/Dharmendra-Pant/README.md

 - 👋 Hi, I’m a data scientist and computaional researcher.
-- 👀 I’m interested in analysing data and using machine learning in the quantum physics.
+- 👀 I’m interested in analysing data and implementing machine learning in the quantum physics too.
 - 🌱 I’m currently doing PhD in Computaional Science and Engineering from Michigan technological University.
 - 💞️ I’m looking to collaborate on machine learning and AI projects.
 - 📫 Email: dpant397@gmail.com